Dharsani14/Dharsh_Portfolio/README.md

 ## Introduction

 Welcome to Dharsani Pazhanivel's portfolio website!
-This repository contains the source code for Dharsani's personal portfolio, where you can explore her projects, skills, education, and internship experiences.
+This repository contains the source code for my personal portfolio, where you can explore my projects, skills, education, and internship experiences.

 ## Features